 Treats Cold

 The use of zinc supplements helps reduce the severity of colds and other mild illnesses.
-The mineral regulates the number of cytokines which are inflammatory viruses that occur due to cold.
-The mineral stimulates white blood cell activity making it easier for the body to deal with such mild infections.
+The mineral regulates the number of cytokines, which are inflammatory viruses that occur due to cold.
+The mineral stimulates white blood cell activity, making it easier for the body to deal with such mild infections.
 The mineral also helps in protecting the body from fungal infections such as conjunctivitis and pneumonia.

-Weight loss
+Weight Loss

 Boosts Reproductive Health

 Zinc also contributes heavily to the development of DNA cells.
 Health professionals encourage pregnant and lactating mothers to consume zinc foods for the proper growth of the child.
 The mineral contributes to the rapid growth of cells within the infant and a developing fetus.
 On the other hand, aids in the healthy development of sperm in males.
 The mineral is instrumental in assisting in spermatogenesis.
-Sperm store energy and the reproductive DNA in the sperm gets well protected by the mineral.
+Sperm stores energy and the reproductive DNA in the sperm is well protected by the mineral.
 The stored energy makes sure that the sperm can swim at a very high speed to the ovary once it enters the female reproductive system.
-Zinc also ensures that the sperm can release enzymes that break down the ovarian layer for easier penetration of sperm
+Zinc also ensures that the sperm can release enzymes that break down the ovarian layer for easier penetration of sperm.

 Stimulates Protein Synthesis